There are seasons where everything flows.

 The Work You Do Ahead of Time Matters More Than You Think

-One of the biggest things that helps me during busy weeks is what I’ve already done before the week starts.
+One of the biggest things that helps me during busy weeks is the work I’ve already done before the week starts.

 And on weeks where we have evening activities or less time at home, that prep makes all the difference.